Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Now they tell us.

-And he if some of it can be written off to seasonal patterns, namely weather.
+Even if some of it can be written off to seasonal patterns, namely weather.

-The weakness is not what people expected, with the extension and expansion of the government's home buyer tax credit that jacked sales for several months.
+The weakness is not what people expected with the extension and expansion of the government's homebuyer tax credit that jacked sales for several months.

 New home sales fell to a record low in January.

-So this is uh this is not good.
+So this is not good.

-Uh it's clear, folks, we need a better economy.
+It's clear, folks, we need a better economy.

 He still wants to run the insurance companies.